Important Ireland trio set for Scotland return

 "They're going for the Triple Crown - that will mean a lot to them so it has to mean even more to us."

-After Saturday's win in Rome, Italy head coach Kieran Crowley said teams in the Six Nations have a duty to entertain and Farrell said he agreed with is counterpart "100%"
+After Saturday's win in Rome, Italy head coach Kieran Crowley said teams in the Six Nations have a duty to entertain and Farrell said his counterpart is "100%" correct.

-"I certainly would (agree), that's our job, to do that.
+"I certainly would [agree], that's our job, to do that.
 I think the competition is good as well in regards to the points that are on offer.

 "It makes people chase things more doesn't it?
 And it matters on both sides of the ball because keeping a losing bonus point out of the opposition is pretty valuable as well.